Bryan-TranLu/Module12_Challenge/README.md

-# Module 12 Report Template
+# Module 12 Report

+Submission for Bryan Tran Lu.

+## Instructions
+The assignment script can be found in the Starter_Code folder.
+The file name is `credit_risk_resampling.ipynb`.

 ## Overview of the Analysis